Overview of the DESI Legacy Imaging Surveys: Comparing Subaru Hyper-Suprime Camera and Legacy Surveys Data

 \section{Comparing Subaru Hyper-Suprime Camera and Legacy Surveys Data}

-We have compared data from DR1 of the Subaru Hyper-SuprimeCam (HSC) surveys \citep{HSC_SSP_DR1}\footnote{See \url{http://hsc.mtk.nao.ac.jp/ssp/survey/}} with data from the Legacy Surveys in two regions: (1) $244.5^\circ\le{\rm RA}\le246.5^\circ$, $43.0^\circ\le{\rm DEC}\le44.0^\circ$; and (2) $31.5^\circ\le{\rm RA}\le 36^\circ$, $-6^\circ\le{\rm DEC}\le-4.5^\circ$.
+We have compared data from DR1 of the Subaru Hyper-SuprimeCam (HSC) surveys \citep{HSC_SSP_DR1}\footnote{See \url{http://hsc.mtk.nao.ac.jp/ssp/survey/}} with data from the Legacy Surveys in two regions: (1) $244.5^\circ\le{\rm RA}\le246.5^\circ$, $43^\circ\le{\rm DEC}\le44^\circ$; and (2) $31.5^\circ\le{\rm RA}\le 36^\circ$, $-6^\circ\le{\rm DEC}\le-4.5^\circ$.
 The first region corresponds to the ``HECTOMAP'' region in the HSC survey, and is covered by the Legacy Surveys DR6 data.
-The second region corresponds to the XMM-LSS region in the HSC survey, and is covered by the Legacy Surveys DR5 data.
-We compared the HSC photometry to the DR5 and DR6 data and derived the following transformations:
+The second region corresponds to the XMM-LSS region in the HSC survey, and is covered by the Legacy Surveys DR7 data.
+Selecting Legacy Surveys sources of type 'PSF' detected with a signal-to-noise ratio $\ge$5, we compared the HSC photometry to the DR6 and DR7 data and derived the following transformations:

-The 50\% completeness limits (measured relative to HSC) in [$g$,$r$,$z$] are [25.26,24.84,24.29]\,AB\,mag in DR5 and [24.535, 24.235, 23.336]\,AB\,mag in DR6, respectively.
+The 50\% completeness limits (measured relative to HSC) in [$g$,$r$,$z$] are [25.26,24.84,24.29]\,AB\,mag in DR7 and [24.535, 24.235, 23.336]\,AB\,mag in DR6, respectively.
 Of the 95,241 DR6 sources in region (1), 3,506 (3.7\%) have no matches in the HSC catalog.
 713 of these are bright sources ($g\le17,r\le18,z\le17$) and are likely saturated in the HSC data; 1,431 are fainter than the 80\% completeness limits.
 We examined 100 DR6 sources with magnitudes $20<g<22$ that are missing in the HSC catalogs and found that 83 are fake sources (33 due to particle events; 22 due to increased noise in, e.g., regions near CCD edges; 28 are fake sources created by \tractor\ in the extended halos of bright (typically saturated) stars or galaxies; and the remaining are real sources that have been split into multiple sources due to their complexity, or mis-centered (due to low signal-to-noise data) in the DR6 catalog, or are low surface brightness sources not present in the HSC catalog.
 Despite these issues, the DR6 catalog reliability is higher than PS1 at faint magnitudes.

-\facility{KPNO:Mayall (Mosaic3)} \facility{Steward:Bok (90Prime)} \facility{CTIO:Blanco (DECam)} \facility{WISE} \facility{Gaia}
+\facility{KPNO:Mayall (Mosaic-3)} \facility{Steward:Bok (90Prime)} \facility{CTIO:Blanco (DECam)} \facility{WISE} \facility{Gaia}